raul-izquierdo/english/sources/grammar/Parts of Speech/Linking Words.md

     = just so you know (i)
     ?
 Sólo para que lo sepas, la reunión ha sido cancelada : `Just so you know, the meeting has been cancelled`

+no solo... sino que además
+    = not only... but also (f)
+    ?
+No solo es inteligente, sino que también es amable : `He is not only smart, but also kind`

 ## Contrast Linkers

 sin embargo